alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-visiting-relatives-who-love-disbelievers.md

 lang: en
 locale: en
 note: true
-excerpt: "It is permissible to visit such relatives on condition that the person visiting them advises and instructs them to stop their love of disbelievers."
+summary: "It is permissible to visit such relatives on condition that the person visiting them advises and instructs them to stop their love of disbelievers."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz